AP degree - 2 years - 120 ECTS

 Daily life as a student

-Group work, classes with 30 students in each, tuition-based very much on dialogue and cases, close contact with real companies, and close contact with lecturers.
+Group work, classes with about 35 students in each, tuition-based very much on dialogue and cases, close contact with real companies, and close contact with lecturers.
 This is daily life for a student at Business Academy Aarhus.

 The fact that tuition takes places in classroom settings is an excellent basis for creating a good social environment for your studies.
 Things are always lively at the Academy which hums with students attending classes and working on projects.